top of page

 Mar 13 min read

-Driving Impact: CGA-IGC’s 2026 CRC Awareness Month Campaign
+Driving Impact: CGA-IGC’s 2026 Colorectal Cancer Awareness Month Campaign

-We’re excited to once again serve as a resource for our members and the wider hereditary GI cancer community during the 2026 Colorectal Cancer Awareness Month.
-At CGA-IGC, our mission is to empower healthcare professionals with the knowledge they need to care for patients with hereditary GI cancer.
-Thanks again to our wonderful Communication Committee members who have been working tirelessly to create this month's content.
-This would not be possible without their hard work
+We were excited to once again serve as a resource for our members and the wider hereditary GI cancer community during the 2026 Colorectal Cancer Awareness Month.
+At CGA-IGC, our mission is to empower health care professionals with the knowledge they need to care for patients with hereditary GI cancer.
+Thanks again to our wonderful Communication Committee members who worked tirelessly to create this month's content.
+This would not be possible without their hard work and dedi

 CGA-IGC